 Lisa has carried out research in Latin America (Chile, Ecuador, El Salvador, Nicaragua), Africa (Botswana, Ethiopia) and Southeast and South Asia.
 She has also spent many years intensely involved in the UNFCCC negotiations as a team leader for the Earth Negotiations Bulletin.

 Lisa holds a Ph.D. in Development Studies from the Tyndall Centre for Climate Change Research, University of East Anglia (2004), an M.S. in Environment and Development (also from UEA) and a B.S. in Environmental Science from Brown University.
-She is a dual national of Sweden and the United States.
-She returned her birth state, California, in April 2011.

 Recent Publications by Lisa Schipper

 Role of policy and institutions in local adaptation to climate change: Case studies on responses to too much and too little water in the Hindu Kush Himalayas

 International Centre for Integrated Mountain Development reportAuthor(s): Pradhan, N.S. ; Schipper, L. ; Khadgi, V.; Kaur, N; Geoghegan, T. (eds.)